frntc/SIDKick-pico/README.md

 The mouse/paddle-settings ("POT X/Y") deserve a bit of explanation: as one goal was to keep the interfacing circuitry simple, you might need to adjust some settings for the SKpico to work (best) with your mouse or paddles.
 Once you move the cursor to the potentiometer settings, a preview of the  values and movement is shown.
 You can now tune the configuration:
 - if a mouse moves only horizontally or not at all then choose the "level" option (by pressing 'V').
 This option does not work with paddles!
 - if your mouse shows some more weird jumps, try the "outlier" option (key 'O').
 There are two intensities: normal and aggressive outlier removal.
-- the "trigger"-option (key 'T') implements an alternative reading of mouse values (pressing 'T' multiple times selects different voltage thresholds); note, trigger does not work on Pico clones.
+- the "trigger"-option (key 'T') implements an alternative reading of mouse values (pressing 'T' multiple times selects different voltage thresholds); note, trigger does sometimes not work on Pico clones -- read "troubleshooting" below on how to fix this.
 - additional filters can reduce the inherent jittering of mice/paddles on the C64/C128 further: "median" is a simple yet good outlier rejection for remaining jitter. "smooth" uses a exponential weighted average (it comes in versions for paddles and mice).

 **NOTE**: potentiometer filtering modes do not work with two paddles/mice used simultaneously.